The Lindy Effect

 What the Lindy effect is not

-The Lindy Effect estimates an entity’s hazard rate, not whether it is good or bad.
+The Lindy Effect estimates an entity’s hazard rate, not whether that entity is good or bad.
 You can’t say, “It’s Lindy, therefore it’s good.”
 Mosquitoes are Lindy.

 Second, being Lindy doesn’t mean that something cannot disappear tomorrow.
-It just says we have reasons to believe it’s less likely than it would be if it hadn’t been around for so long.
+It only suggests we have reason to believe it is less likely to disappear than if it hadn’t been around for so long.

 Lindyness, what is it?